 Update deployment share to regenerate boot media for WinPE environment.

-Capturing Windows 10 Reference Image
+Capture Windows 10 Reference Image with MDT

 Now you are ready to capture already installed Windows 10 image.
 Power on PC and boot Windows 10 as usual.
 Verify that necessary applications, updates and language packs are installed on Windows, Time Zone is configured and check other Windows settings.